RicardoJBarrios/kuoki/packages/environment-angular/src/lib/store/README.md

 > Stores the environment properties that the Angular application needs.

+EnvironmentStore is a singleton service responsible for maintaining a reference to all the technical or functional properties that the application needs.
+It is the most important service of the library and must be implemented to manage the environment state.

+Can be integrated into any application using the provided default implementation or creating a custom one to integrate it with any state manager already used by the application.

 ## DefaultEnvironmentStore

 A simple implementation of the `EnvironmentStore` that uses a [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) as state manager.